 This course introduces network user access technologies and devices.
-Topics include the implementation and configuration of Point-to-Point Protocol (PPP), Point-to-Point Protocol over Ethernet (PPPoE), DSL, and Frame Relay with traffic control
+Topics include the implementation and configuration of Point-to-Point Protocol (PPP), Point-to-Point Protocol over Ethernet (PPPoE), DSL, and Frame Relay with traffic control and access lists.
+WAN (Wide Area Networks) security concepts, tunneling, and VPN basics are introduced, along with a discussion of the special network services required by converged applications and an introduction to quality of service (QoS).
+Upon successful completion of this course, students will be able to install and configure WAN technologies.

-Prerequisite: IT213 - Routing Protocols and Concepts 50 hours
+Prerequisite: IT213 - Routing Protocols and Concepts